Author Archives: kathrynwelds

 • self-esteem enhancement (focusing on one’s positive qualities and accomplishments).

-People who practiced a self-compassion tended to view personal shortcomings as changeable, and said they felt more motivated to improve performance by avoiding the same mistake.
+People who practiced a self-compassion tended to view personal shortcomings as changeable, and said they felt more motivated to avoid decisions or errors that led to disappointing outcomes

 Another task induced failure, then provided an opportunity to improve performance in a later challenge.

-Participants who viewed their initial test failure with self-compassion devoted 25 per cent more time to preparing for future trials, and scored higher on the second test than those who focused on bolstering their self-esteem.
+Participants who viewed their initial low performance with self-compassion devoted 25 per cent more time to preparing for future trials, and scored higher on the second test than those who focused on bolstering their self-esteem.

 Self-compassion can enhance performance, suggested Breines and Chen, because it enables more dispassionate assessment of actions, abilities, and opportunities for future improvement.